patrickpichler/of_bees_and_runtime_security/talk.md

 your program works fine on lets say kernel 5.15, it might be completely broken on 6.4.

 There also exists the possibility to hook up eBPF programs to LSM hooks.
 This can be achieved via the `BPF_PROG_TYPE_LSM` program type.
-Overall they do not differ too much from lets say Tracepoints.
+LSM stands for Linux Security Modules and allow you to decline certain actions such as syscalls to users.
+Overall the programs do not differ too much from lets say Tracepoints.
 One very important difference though is that the return value of the eBPF program controls, how the kernel behaves.
 If the program returns a value not equal to zero, the security check is seen as not passed, meaning the kernel will not proceed with whatever operation it was ask to complete.

-Last, but not least, we have the XDP program type.
+Last, but not least, we have the XDP programs.
 XDP, or Express Data Path programs, allow you to filter and edit network packets directly on the NIC.
 Here, as with the LSM program types, the return value of the program is used to decide what to do with a given packet.
 There are 5 different return codes, namely `XDP_ABORTED`, `XDB_DROP`, `XDB_PASS`, `XDB_TX` and `XDB_REDIRECT`.
-We will not go into details what exactly each one of those does, but `XDB_ABORTED` and `XDB_DROP` will drop the given packet and `XDB_PASS` will allow the packet to continue up the network stack.
-The program has full access to the complete packet and is free to modify it, which makes this program type very useful for e.g. reverse proxies, such as Facebook's Katran.
+We will not go into details what exactly each one of those does, but `XDB_DROP` will drop the given packet and `XDB_PASS` will allow the packet to continue up the network stack.
+The program has full access to the complete packet and is free to modify it, which makes this program type very useful for e.g. load balancers, such as Facebook's Katran.

 Of course there are many more program types available, but this should give you an good enough overview for now.
-One honorable and fascinating mention though.
+Here is one honorable and fascinating mention though.
 Starting with kernel version 6.11, it will be possible to write custom CPU schedulers using eBPF.
 How cool is that?

 <!-- Helper Functions -->